sile-typesetter/sile/README.md

 need to run:

 * `luarocks install stdlib lgi lpeg luaexpat inspect luaepnf luarepl`
-* Currently you will need the fixed version of lgi from github: https://github.com/pavouk/lgi until 0.7.3 is released.

 Then you should be good to go.